kumarabhirup/keynotes/README.md

 ### WCKochi 2019: Headless WordPress with React

 In the keynote, I tell about how one can use WordPress backend with React projects.

+### WPCouchCon 2020: React Hooks, explained

+In the keynote, I tell about React Hooks and why they are better than the Class Components.
+I also do live coding session. :)

 ## About Me